You can’t mitigate a risk you don’t know about. Here are eight ways to identify your organization’s potential risks and better prepare to manage them.

 Your business shouldn’t falter when faced with a problem.
 With a risk management plan, you can learn to adapt and react quickly and confidently to any disruption. | Document and Monitor Risks With a Risk Register Risks can materialize unexpectedly, from regional conflicts disrupting supply chains to natural disasters compromising infrastructure.
 The risk register is crucial in identifying and preparing for these unforeseen events. |

-Improve Risk Awareness in the Workplace
+| Improve Risk Awareness in the Workplace

 Training your employees in risk awareness will improve your overall emergency preparedness and risk management. | Implement Physical Security Controls You can mitigate intrusion, theft, and physical threats to your people and work locations with the right physical security controls.
 It all comes down to aligning controls to manage your risks. | Plan Around the Risk Management Lifecycle

-Position your company to survive and thrive, whatever comes your way, with the five-step risk management lifecycle. |
+Position your company to survive and thrive, no matter what comes your way, with the five-step risk management lifecycle. |

 Continuous Assessment and Identification